 Make sure to enter your information carefully.

 You’ll want to avoid using any prefixes (HTTP) in your search.
 If you do, errors will most assuredly occur.
 Check your spelling carefully before proceeding.
+And if you haven’t already, make sure you have an active plugin for database optimization and backups just in case.

 Be sure to select all database tables that begin with wpstg0_(the prefix listed in the WP Staging overview screen).
 To find the correct database prefix, you can check your staging site overview on the main screen for WP Staging.
 Make sure not to copy any other tables except the ones that begin with your site’s database table prefix located in the WP Staging overview screen.